ohdsi-studies/RCRIvalidation/README.md

 Submitting Results
 ========

+To send the compressed folder results please message Alexander Saelmans (a.saelmans@erasmusmc.nl) and he will give you the privateKeyFileName and userName.
+You can then run the following R code to share the results:

 ```r

 # This R code demonstrates how a study data site role can upload a local file (for example a results csv gzip file) to the sftp rcriv study folder